calebjcourtney/EmsiApiPy/README.md

 # make sure we're using the right id or name for "Data Scientist"
 print(conn.get_taxonomies(facet = 'title', q = 'Data Scientist'))

-# get the top skills for data scientists as a pandas dataframe
+# get the top hard skills for data scientists as a pandas dataframe
 payload = {
     "filter": {
         "last_updated": {